 Students may be charged for any loss or damage caused, whether deliberately or accidentally, to any textbook, laptop, tablet or other equipment/property belonging to Blackpool Sixth or to the fabric of the building itself.
-The amount levied will be either the full cost of replacement or repair, current at the time of the incident, or an appropriate amount, at the discretion of the Assistant Principal (Business Support).
+The amount levied will be either the full cost of replacement or repair, current at the time of the incident, or an appropriate amount, at the discretion of a member of the Senior Leadership Team.